 Reciprocity Information

-Individuals holding current Fire Investigator certification from another accredited state, Canadian Province or the IAAI may apply for reciprocity through the state of Missouri.
+Individuals holding current Fire Investigator certification from another IFSAC or Pro Board accredited entity may apply for reciprocity through the state of Missouri.
 A copy of a current IFSAC or Pro Board accredited certificate must be submitted along with the application.
 To apply for reciprocity visit the Equivalency/Reciprocity page for instructions and an application.

-For more information about the course and certification process please read the Fire Investigator Certification booklet or contact the Training and Certification Unit at 573-522-4849.
+For more information about the Fire Investigator program download the program handbook at MODFS Certification Program Handbooks or contact the Training and Certification Unit at 573-522-4849.